EBI-Metagenomics/EMG-docs/docs/analysis.rst

 KEGG Orthology
 ^^^^^^^^^^^^^^
-`The KEGG orthology database <https://academic.oup.com/nar/article/44/D1/D457/2502600>`_ (KO) contains groups of protein sequences mapped to a high level functional annotation.
+`The KEGG orthology (KO) database <https://academic.oup.com/nar/article/44/D1/D457/2502600>`_ contains groups of orthologous genes which link to a high level functional pathways.
-A HMMSEARCH against the `KOfam <https://www.biorxiv.org/content/10.1101/602110v1>`_ library; a database of profile HMMs generated for the group of protein sequences in each KO, assigns KO.
+KO identifiers are assigned with a HMMSEARCH against the `KOfam <https://www.biorxiv.org/content/10.1101/602110v1>`_ library; a database of profile HMMs generated for the group of genes in each KO.
-Version 5.0 includes a visualised and downloadable summary of the top KEGG orthologs identified in the pCDS.
+This is a new annotation offered with this version of the analysis pipeline and the top 10 KO matches are visualised on the website.

 .. figure:: images/pipeline_v5.0_raw.png
    :scale: 50 %